hniska/BLETempAlert/README.md

 - **Graphical Display:** Shows a real-time graph of the temperature data.
 - **Logging:** Logs temperature readings to a database for later analysis.
 - **Audio Notifications:** Plays text-to-speech announcements of temperature changes and alarm events.
+- **Push Notifications:** Sends notifications via ntfy when temperature targets are reached.

+## Notifications

+The application uses ntfy for push notifications.
+When the target temperature is reached, you'll receive:
+- Mobile/desktop notifications through the ntfy service
+- Customizable notification priority and tags
+- Optional authentication for private ntfy topics
+- Real-time temperature updates with configurable settings

 ## Notes

 - The application requires a PASCO BLE sensor to function.
 - The `requirements.txt` file lists all necessary Python packages.
+- The `config/config.toml` file contains notification settings.
 - The `logging_config.py` file configures logging for the application.
 - The `temperature_alarm.py` file contains the core temperature monitoring logic.
 - The `tui.py` file implements the Textual user interface.